moderndatacompany/dataos.info/docs/architecture/index.md

 User Space represents the domain of the operating system where data developers work.
 It allows the developers to isolate & segregate their work from other users, providing multi-tenancy to develop business-domain-specific data products.
 All the DataOS Resources are created, deployed & managed by users in this layer.
 User Space is itself segregated into two logically separated layers, viz.
 #### **User Layer**

-This layer can be envisioned to be the layer providing the user [interfaces](/interfaces/) for various applications of DataOS, such as Atlas and Workbench.
+This layer can be envisioned to be the layer providing the user [interfaces](/interfaces/) for various applications of DataOS, such as Metis and Workbench.
 It also has a Command Line Interface to perform CRUD operations on DataOS Resources and trigger user processes.
 It is where DataOS Resources such as Depots are deployed, and ETL pipelines are built.
 #### **System Layer**

 This layer acts as a bridge between the Core Kernel & the User Layer.
 It manages system-level services and libraries that the user applications can access for lower-level functionalities.
 A User in DataOS can be either a person or a machine/application - the system layer is where machine/application-related processes are executed. *System calls* to the Kernels are also made by this layer.